LittleGuoKe/ConceptFERE/README.md

 # Training data
 For the Details of training data, you  can refer to FewRel: https://thunlp.github.io/2/fewrel2_da.html.
+NOTE：We divide the original training dataset into a new training dataset and a new validation dataset, the corresponding code is in the re_split_dataset module in fewshot_re_kit/utils.py, and the validation set in the original dataset is used as the new test dataset
 # How the code is executed

 Example: